bruce28/Zolag_Archive/Books_Appendix.md

 gain insight into the Buddhist scriptures and the way in which the teachings can be used to benefit both ourselves and others in everyday life.
+- **Abhidhamma in Daily Life** is an exposition of absolute realities in detail.
+Abhidhamma means higher doctrine and the book's purpose is to encourage the right application of Buddhism in order to eradicate wrong view and eventually all defilements.

 - **Cetasikas** Cetasika means 'belonging to the mind'.
 It is a mental factor which accompanies consciousness (citta) and experiences an